THE ARCTIC AND THE ARCTIC COUNCIL

 Now more than ever, as the global climate changes, the Arctic is one of the most fascinating and important regions on the planet.
-It is at once a vast and pristine wilderness and a storehouse of great natural wealth, a seemingly remote frontier and an ancient indigenous heartland.
+Much more than a vast and pristine wilderness, or a storehouse of great natural wealth, it is homeland for peoples living on the front lines of some of the most pressing challenges the world faces today.
 By preparing for and participating in NORMAC, pupils will learn much from their in-depth exposure to a part of the world that few of their peers have discovered.

 RESEARCHING THE ARCTIC FOR NORMAC

-In addition to the material in the online NORMAC Research Library , the following small selection of links also provide a starting point for discovering more about the Arctic:
+In addition to the material in the online MAC Research Library , the following small selection of links also provide a starting point for discovering more about the Arctic:

 - Arctic Council – an excellent springboard for further research, featuring links to the Arctic policies and webpages of the Arctic States and indigenous Permanent Participants, information about current projects of Working Groups and Task Forces, and a large official document archive